seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

 There wasn't much previous documentation that could help us in this case.

 You can see our changes at the commit with hash [695e0af](https://github.com/seehorne/GetGrinnected/pull/62/commits/695e0affb3f11506795e6bde4454b452f7f8c2c7).

+## Group Ellie and Ethan

+> TODO: DELETEME ON COMPLETION
+> THIS SECTION STILL NEEDS TO BE FILLED OUT.

+# (3) Self-Selected Work toward Minimum Viable Product (MVP)

+> Description (TODO: DELETEME ON COMPLETION)
+> - In a Sprint Journal entry, remind us what your MVP is (look back to Milestone 1 where you described what features would be included in your MVP)
+> - Describe what work, if any, remains toward delivering your MVP

+# (4) **Generative AI** Experiment

+> Description (TODO: DELETEME WHEN STUFF IS ADDED)
+>
+> For each use of AI this sprint, write an entry in your Sprint Journal including:
+>
+> 1. Name the members of your team who tried it.
+> 2. Going into this use of AI, what were your goals and expectations?
+> 3. Describe the use specifically in detail.
+How did you prompt the AI, and what was its output?
+> 4. How did this use of AI affect your product development or other sprint deliverables?
+If you integrated any of its output directly into your code base, include a link to a pull request where the generated output can be clearly distinguished.
+> 5. Refer back to your answer to question 2.
+To what extent did the use of AI achieve your goals and conform to your expectations?